094459/newsletter-oss-projects/README.md

 **quarkus-bedrock-demo**

 [quarkus-bedrock-demo](https://github.com/build-on-aws/amazon-bedrock-java-examples/tree/main/demos/quarkus-bedrock-demo) This is a sample project from my colleague Denis Traub, based on [work from Vini](https://github.com/vsenger/quarkus-bedrock)  , that demonstrates how to access Amazon Bedrock from a Quarkus application deployed on AWS Lambda. (#177)

+**react-native-multi-tv-app-sample**

+[react-native-multi-tv-app-sample](https://aws-oss.beachgeek.co.uk/4m6) **Giovanni Laquidara** has shared this amazing repo which I have on my todo list to try out.
+Have you ever fancied trying to build an application you could host on your FireOS powered TV?
+I know I have, and so the news that Gio has put together a production ready TV application template built with React Native, that supports Android TV, Apple TV, Fire TV (with Fire OS), Fire TV (with Vega OS) and Web TV platforms is just what I wanted to hear.
+This monorepo showcases best practices for building cross-platform TV applications with shared UI components, efficient focus management, and platform-specific optimisations. (#216)

 **real-time-social-media-analytics-with-generative-ai**